usagi/template-rust-backend-with-electron-frontend/README.md

 - Change ( or remove for simple ) `README.md` and `LICENSE` files if you started with a simple copied or `git clone`.
 - Or, Create `README.md` and `LICENSE` files if you started with `cargo-generate` and you need these.

-Note: *This process is very important if you don't want to apply the MIT licensing for your app delivered from this template.
+Note: *This process is very important if you don't want to apply the MIT licensing for your app derived from this template.
 You don't forget it.*

 ### Step-5: Upgrade packages

 1. `yarn upgrade`

 Note: The Rust technology stack part has no dependencies, thus you would not need update packages.
-Maybe, [`cargo-update`][] is useful if you need a Rust technology stack part of your app delivered this template in a future.
+Maybe, [`cargo-update`][] is useful if you need a Rust technology stack part of your app derived this template in a future.

 [`cargo-update`]:https://github.com/nabijaczleweli/cargo-update